BlakeJC94/basic-beamer-template/README.md

 # basic-beamer-template
-Basic beamer template That I use for most of my presentations
+Basic beamer template that I use for most of my presentations